nicolaka/devcon/README.md

 Add the following to your `.zshrc` file:

 ```
-alias devcon="docker run -it --rm --hostname devcon -v $(pwd):/app -v /var/run/docker.sock:/var/run/docker.sock -v ~/.kube:/root/.kube cesteban29/devcon:latest"
+alias devcon='docker run -it --rm \
+  --hostname devcon \
+  -v $(pwd):/app \
+  -v /var/run/docker.sock:/var/run/docker.sock \
+  -v ~/.kube:/root/.kube:ro \
+  carlosdev29/devcon:latest \
+  bash -c "sed -i.bak '\''s/127.0.0.1/kubernetes.docker.internal/g'\'' /root/.kube/config && exec zsh"'
 ```

 This allows you to run `devcon` from any directory on your host machine, and it will automatically mount the current directory, the Docker socket, and your Kubernetes configuration files into the container!

 Make sure to reload your `.zshrc` file: